peverett/YMDK75_SP84_ISO_build_log/README.md

 * YMDK key caps for ISO and ANSI are available on Amazon UK, but it's not a full ISO UK set.
 There are additional YMDK ISO keys for the key caps that achieve a full ISO UK layout and I am very happy with that.

+## Update 2020-11-09:

+3D printing a case with a white translucent bottom half seems to significantly improve the underglow.